CIA 2010 covert communication websites / 2013 DNS census MX records Updated +Created

 D'oh.

 But to be serious.
 The Wayback Machine contains a very large proportion of all sites.
-It is the most complete database we have found so far.
+It does happen sometime that a Wayback Machine archive is missing or broken and cqcounter has the screenshot.
+But the Wayback Machine is still the most complete database we have found so far.
 Some archives are very broken.
-But those are rares.
+But those are rare.

 The only problem with the Wayback Machine is that there is no known efficient way to query its archives across domains.
 You have to have a domain in hand for CDX queries: Wayback Machine CDX scanning.